jugglinmike/command-the-command-line/docs/outline.md

 ## 1 Introduction

+- History
   - What is "\*nix", anyway?
   - Why are things so messed up?
   - It's "okay" to be critical
+- About this course
+  - Our virtual machine
+    - Vagrant and VirtualBox
+    - Ubuntu distribution of GNU/Linux
+  - Topic overview
+- Setup instructions
+  - Download and install VirtualBox
+  - Download and install Vagrant
+- Working with Vagrant
+  - `vagrant up`
+  - `vagrant ssh`
+  - `vagrant halt`
+  - `vagrant destroy`

 ## 2 Getting your bearings